android-coco/litaotao.github.io/files/CFA level 1 错题集.md

 5. Global registered shares are traded in different currencies on stock exchanges around the world.
 6. the primary goal of firm management is to increase the book value of the firm's equity and thereby increase the market value of its equity. and $book \ value = total \ assets - total \ liabilities$, $roe = \frac {Net Income}{(BV_{t-1} + BV_{t}) / 2} = \frac {Net \ Income}{BV_{t-1}} $，如果 book value 多变的话计算 roe 就用 book value 均值咯。
 7. Companies try to raise funds at the lowest possible cost.
 Therefore, cost of equity is used as a proxy for the minimum required rate of return.
+8. $book value = total assets - total liabilities$

-## Session 14 | R 49: Introduction to Industry and Company Analysis
+### Session 14 | R49: Introduction to Industry and Company Analysis

 1. Tactical asset allocation involves timing investments in asset classes and does not make use of industry analysis.
 2. A sector rotation strategy is conducted by investors wishing to time investment in industries through an analysis of fundamentals and/or business-cycle conditions.